thecolngroup/.github/profile/README.md

-# The Coln Group
+# The Coln Group (TCG)

 We are a small (but mighty) product and technology consultancy that specialise in building pragmatic software for startups, scale-ups, and blue-chips.

-Clever things made with love in the UK.
+Clever things made with love in Blighty.

+TCG is a limited company registered in the UK.

 ## 🛠 Work